Mutual Visibility in Graphs: for special graph classes

 \begin{definition}\emph{ \cite{GDS12}} Let $G=(V,E)$ be a graph.
 The \emph{twin-free subgraph} $\tf{G}$ of $G$ is the subgraph $G[V']$ induced by the largest set of vertices $V'\subseteq V$ such that $G[V']$ has no twins. \end{definition} Since any induced subgraph of a connected cograph $G$ is a cograph, then $\tf{G}\sim K_1$ and it can be obtained by the polynomial time {\sc Pruning} algorithm presented in the same paper.
 This algorithm removes any vertex $v$ of $G$ that has a twin, and it applies the same procedure to $G-v$ until a graph without twin vertices is reached.
 Then it provides a sequence of vertex removals that corresponds to a sequence of splitting operations to rebuild the whole $G$ starting from $K_1$ and in such a way that $G$ results the join of two of its subgraphs.
 Based on this observation we can provide the following result.

 \begin{theorem} Let $G=(V,E)$ be a connected cograph.
-Then $\mu(G)$ is at least $|V|-2$ and a maximum \mvs can be computed in polynomial time. \end{theorem} \begin{proof} Let us show that the vertices of any connected cograph $G=(V,E)$ can be partitioned into two subsets $V_1$ and $V_2$ such that $G= G[V_1] +G[V_2]$.
+Then $\mu(G)\geq |V|-2$ and a maximum \mvs can be computed in polynomial time. \end{theorem} \begin{proof} Let us show that the vertices of any connected cograph $G=(V,E)$ can be partitioned into two subsets $V_1$ and $V_2$ such that $G= G[V_1] +G[V_2]$.

 Let $v_1$ be the only vertex of $\tf{G}$ and let $V_1=\{v_1\}$.
 Since $G$ is connected, the first splitting operation to rebuild $G$ from $v_1$ produces a true twin $v_2$ of $v_1$ and the resulting graph is a $K_2$.
 Let $V_2=\{v_2\}$.
 Now add any vertex $v_1'$ ($v_2'$, resp.) produced by a splitting operation on a vertex of $V_1$ ($V_2$, resp.) to $V_1$ ($V_2$, resp.).
 Eventually, each vertex in $V_1$ is connected to all the vertices in $V_2$ and vice versa.
 Hence $G= G[V_1] +G[V_2]$.
 By applying Corollary~\ref{cor:join}, $\mu(G)\geq |V|-2$.
 If all the splitting operations generate true twins, then $G$ is a clique graph and $\mu(G)=|V|$.
 By Algorithm~\mva, we can test if $V\setminus \{v\}$ is a \mvs of $G$ for some vertex $v\in V$, and then $\mu(G)=|V|-1$.
 Otherwise, $\mu(G)=|V|-2$ and $V\setminus \{v_1, v2\}$ is a \mvs of $G$. \end{proof}